Ensuring safe fish passage: guiding fish using pumps

 We have tested different solutions, one example being large pumps that can be used to create a jet flow that guides fish in the right direction.

-In late 2024, a large pump (9 m3/s) was tested at Edsforsen hydropower plant and the guiding efficiency is being evaluated by the Swedish University of Agricultural Science.
+In late 2024, a large pump (9 m3/s) was tested at Edsforsen hydropower plant.
+The tests were concluded in early 2025 and the guiding efficiency is being evaluated by the Swedish University of Agricultural Science.

 More about biodiversity